• Skip to primary navigation

 Bohemian Granny Square Vest

-Sunburst granny squares team up with modern, airy stitches in this boho crochet vest pattern.
-Perfect to layer year round for a free-spirited look.
+Sunburst granny squares team up with modern, airy stitches in this boho vest.
+Perfect to layer year-round for a free-spirited look.

 Get the Pattern